devajmeireles/fraction/docs/index.md

 }
 ```

 We have a namespace, a class, a method, a return type, a model import, an array as arguments... all of this to create a user.
 It's overkill for such a simple task, isn't it?
-For this reason, the _Fraction for Laravel_ solution is revolutionary in the context of Actions. _Fraction for Laravel_ allows you to write actions in a simpler and more direct way, without the need for all this structure, **similar to what PestPHP proposes.**
+For this reason, the _Fraction_ solution is revolutionary in the context of Actions. _Fraction_ allows you to write actions in a simpler and more direct way, without the need for all this structure, **similar to what PestPHP proposes.**

-See what the same example would look like with _Fraction for Laravel_:
+See what the same example would look like with _Fraction_:

 ```php
 <?php